 {\bf Fine tuning parameters is an undesired solution.} We could avoid problems caused by the gap problem by tuning the parameters $\agree$ and $\CostUpper$.
-Setting $\CostUpper$ low enough will avoid using expensive cuts and we will discard random or `bad' cuts right away.
-By tuning the agreement parameter $\agree$ we can indirectly influence the size of the clusters we can discover, so setting this parameter large enough enforces larger clusters and avoids splitting into several smaller ones (for detailed explanations of the parameters see Section \ref{sub:design_choices}).
-We can also stop searching the tangle search tree as soon as we discovered the desired number of clusters which also avoids subdividing large structures randomly.
-However usually we know little about our data, we might not know how small the smallest cluster is nor the number of clusters we are looking for.
-We also consider this as one of the strengths of tangles; they require little parameter choices, so in practice we try to avoid options that require guessing properties of the data.
+Setting $\CostUpper$ low enough will avoid using expensive cuts, and we will immediately discard random or `bad' cuts.
+By tuning the agreement parameter $\agree$, we can indirectly influence the size of the clusters we can discover.
+Setting this parameter large enough enforces larger clusters and avoids splitting into several smaller ones.
+We can also stop searching the tangle search tree as soon as we discover the desired number of clusters which can also avoid subdividing large structures randomly.
+However, usually, we know little about our data; we might not know how small the smallest cluster is nor the number of clusters we are looking for.
+We also consider this as one of the strengths of tangles; they require few parameter choices, so in practice, we try to avoid options that require guessing the properties of the data.

-{\bf Dealing with a gap by pruning.} We figured that often in practice these ``spurious'' consistent orientations as shown in Figure~\ref{fig:gap_problem} become inconsistent after only a few additional cuts.
-To give some intuition consider a set of random bipartitions.
-We expect each bipartition to roughly split our data in half and also very likely these random samples are maximally dissimilar.
-So for each new cut we quickly reduces the number of points within the intersection of every triplet to drop below the agreement parameter.
-This is something we can easily detect.
+{\bf Dealing with a gap by pruning.} We figured that often in practice, these ``spurious'' consistent orientations, as shown in Figure~\ref{fig:gap_problem}, become inconsistent after only a few additional cuts.
+To give some intuition, consider a set of random bipartitions.
+We expect each bipartition to roughly split our data in half, and these random samples are likely to be maximally dissimilar.
+So for each new cut, we quickly reduce the number of points within the intersection of every set of three cuts to drop below the agreement parameter.
+This phenomenon is something we can easily detect.
 We implement and explain this method in Section~\ref{sub:post_processing}.
-While this proved to work well in practice in some cases, for very unbalanced cluster structure we might still get long paths in the tangle search tree even for a set of random cuts, and it requires us to set a parameter, the pruning depth.
-Luckily, this parameter often is easy to choose manually when looking at the tangle search tree.
+While this proved to work well in practice in some cases, for a very unbalanced cluster structure, we might still get long paths in the tangle search tree even for a set of random cuts, and it requires us to set a parameter, the pruning depth.
+Luckily, this parameter often is easy to choose after looking at the tangle search tree.